 Where to stay: There are vacation rentals all over Door County, but consider choosing a place that is walking distance to shops and amenities.
 Ephraim and Fish Creek are good choices.
 For a hotel stay consider Ashbrooke Hotel in Egg Harbor, Edgewater Resort in Ephraim, or White Gull Inn in Fish Creek.

-11. Excelsior Springs, Missouri
+12. Excelsior Springs, Missouri

-Back in its heyday in the late 1800s, Excelsior Springs drew hundreds tourists and families hoping to drink or soak in the supposedly healing mineral waters from the dozens springs and wells in the hillsides.
+Back in its heyday in the late 1800s, Excelsior Springs drew hundreds of tourists and families hoping to drink or soak in the supposedly healing mineral waters from the dozens of springs and wells on the hillsides.
 The springs are long closed, but now the Missouri town near Kansas City is a relaxing destination for girlfriends who want a little pampering.
 Kim from Oh My!
 Omaha recommends the fabulous spa and accommodations at The Elms Hotel & Spa, a historic hotel.

 The hotel’s lavish outdoor pool is an attraction in the summer, but the indoor spa is a year-round treat.
-The hotel’s spa is well known for The Grotto, think modern Roman bath with a steam sauna, cold plunge shower, steam shower and an exfoliation bar.
+The hotel’s spa is well known for The Grotto, think modern Roman bath with a steam sauna, cold plunge shower, steam shower, and an exfoliation bar.
 Within walking distance to the hotel, you can stop at a lively brewery called Dubious Claims and hit the shops, including the Willow Springs Mercantile, which features goods made by Missouri artisans.

 If wine’s more of your crew’s style, visit the nearby wineries, like VanTill Family Farm & Winery or Fence Stile Winery, which offers private wine cave tours paired with candlelit wine tasting.